mizudori/mizudori-international/_root/products.md

 ### Products

-Our main product is fresh shiitake mushrooms but also produce derivative products such as shiitake snacks.
+Our main product is fresh shiitake mushrooms but we also make snacks from the shiitake mushrooms.
 <div class="row">
 	<div class="col-sm-6 col-md-4">
 		<div class="thumbnail">